7 legit ways to get paid for your data

 Is shopping the name of your game?
 Why not turn your favorite recreational activity into a profit-earning one?

-Some apps reward users for uploading shopping receipts or linking their loyalty cards.
+Some apps reward users for uploading shopping receipts or connecting their loyalty cards.
 This data collection practice helps them understand purchase trends.
 Thus, you help optimize their marketing strategies and product development.

 For your quick reference, we curated a list of apps that give cash or points for shared purchase data: